veit/jupyter-tutorial/docs/data-processing/glossary.rst

         consistent.
 Then we talk of consistent data.
 If this is not the case, the data is inconsistent.
 In SQL, the semantic integrity can be checked with ``TRIGGER`` and ``CONSTRAINT``

+    Two-phase locking (2PL)
+        The two-phase :term:`locking` protocol distinguishes between two phases of transactions:

+        #.
+The growth phase in which locks can only be set but not released.
+        #.
+The shrinkage phase, in which locks can only be released but not
+           requested.

+        The two-phase lock protocol knows three lock states:

+        SLOCK, shared lock or read lock
+            is set with read access to data
+        XLOCK, exclusive lock or write lock
+            is set with write access to data
+        UNLOCK
+            removes the locks SLOCK and XLOCK.

     Vector clock
         A vector clock is a software component used to assign unique time stamps